 “Spiral: From the Book of Saw”

-Lionsgate announced that Chris Rock’s reimagining of the “Saw” franchise has been delayed indefinitely.
-The horror film was originally set to release on May 15.
+Chris Rock’s reimagining of the “Saw” franchise has been delayed by a year.
+The horror film was originally set to hit theaters on May 15, but will now be released on May 21, 2021.

 “The SpongeBob Movie: Sponge on the Run”